lancedb/documentation/docs/src/multimodal-lakehouse/startup.md

-# Job and Session Startup Optimizations
+# Job and Session startup optimizations

 During interactive sessions, there are two main actions where you would interact with Geneva.

-* Compute Cluster Creation
+* Compute cluster creation
 * Job execution

 Behind the scenes, Geneva packages your python environment and auto-provisions nodes to execute the jobs.
 This can be time consuming, taking on the order of 5mins to complete before any work is done.
 The following sections will describe what happens in these steps and how to diagnose and speed up these interactions.

-## Compute Cluster Creation
+## Compute cluster creation

 To execute a Geneva job, you'll need to initialize a compute environment.
 Here's the basic steps Geneva takes to instantiate that cluster: